Olex2/help/gui/EN/view/quick_drawing_styles.md

 ### Locking Motions
 Tick these boxes to prevent zooming, rotating, or translating the model on the screen.
 Prevent all motions by ticking the **Lock all** box.

-# Add or Remove Fog
+# Add Fog
-An artificial 'fog' can be applied to the display by clicking the **Add Fog** button.
+An artificial "fog" can be applied to the display by clicking the **Add Fog** button.
 This may be helpful, for example, to emphasise the 3D nature of the structure or to highlight its front-facing portion.
-The **Front** and **Back** sliders govern the thickness of the 'fog'.
+The **Front** and **Back** sliders govern the thickness of the "fog".
 Click **Clear Fog** to remove the fog from the display.